-Formal evaluation of the modeling curriculum takes place in accordance with norms and guidelines described in the previous section.
-Individual teachers implementing the curriculum are asked to assess the effectiveness of their own instruction and participate in action-research leading to continuously more meaningful and equitable learning experience across the board.
-To these ends, teachers and evaluators make use of batteries of instruments similar to the ones described above for assessing teacher practice and student performance (§ 3).
+Formal evaluation of the modeling curriculum takes place in accordance with the norms and guidelines described in the previous section.
+Individual teachers implementing the curriculum are asked to do the same in order to assess the effectiveness of their own instruction and participate in action-research leading to continuously more meaningful and equitable learning experience across the board.
+To these ends, teachers and evaluators make systematic use of batteries of instruments similar to the ones described above (§ 3).
 However, standardized instruments of conceptual understanding are the most relied upon for evaluating the modeling curriculum in terms of student achievement, and particularly for assessing whether students have achieved to an acceptable level the paradigmatic evolution promoted by the curriculum.
 Let us illustrate the process in the case of classical (Newtonian) mechanics.

 Meaningful paradigmatic evolution in Newtonian mechanics is set in terms of a set of basic models.
-The set includes four to five models, depending on the course level (Halloun, 2004).
-An anticipated student profile includes conceptions and processes required for the construction and deployment of these models, as well as generic trends about physics and its relevance in everyday life.
+The set includes four to five models, depending on the course level.
+These basic models are outlined in Figure 3.
+An anticipated student profile includes conceptions and processes required for the construction and deployment of these models, as well as generic worldviews about the nature of physics and its relevance in everyday life.
 A number of standardized instruments are used in order to assess to what extent a student has developed the anticipated profile.
 Among these instruments are the following: